Locations:

 Cardiac magnetic resonance can quantify interaction of size and severity

-ischemic mitral regurgitation and a myocardial infarct
+Imaging showing ischemic mitral regurgitation (large image) and the myocardial infarct.

 The use of cardiovascular magnetic resonance imaging (CMR) offers significant prognostic value in assessing patients with ischemic cardiomyopathy (ICM), thanks to its ability to quantify the interaction of ischemic mitral regurgitation (IMR) severity and infarct size.
 So finds a recent study published in JACC: Cardiovascular Imaging led by Deborah Kwon, MD, Director of CMR in the Section of Cardiovascular Imaging in Cleveland Clinic’s Department of Cardiovascular Medicine.